Last Updated on

 If your little one shows any of these symptoms, some of which are easy to confuse with the symptoms of regular flu, contact the doctor immediately as timely detection is key.
 The severity level of these diseases can increase in a matter of hours.

 The effects of dengue and malaria can be very distressing and leave your child feeling ill and listless.
 The best protection you can give your child is prevention!
 Here are a number of simple ways to follow to keep these diseases at bay:

 1. Make Your Little One Wear Clothes With Maximum Coverage

-Avoid any skin exposure by making your child wear long sleeved tops and shirts, and full length pants.
+Avoid any skin exposure by making your child wear long-sleeved tops and shirts, and full-length pants.
 This is even more important if your child seems to be a mosquito-magnet.
-(Find out the reason mosquitoes like biting some people more than others and what to do about it!)

 2. Use Mosquito Repellent Sprays and Roll-Ons